ngmachado/Waterfall/README.md

 ## Details and concepts

 `drop` - A set of users can claim a particular token.

 `merkleRoot` - generated from user set of data, each user claim represent a leaf.

-`leaf` - user claim that follow the format: `index account amount` `token` - ERC20 contract that are making the drop.
+`leaf` - user claim that follow the format: `index account amount`

+`token` - ERC20 contract that are making the drop.

 `tokensProvider` - account that is feeding the tokens to the drop.

-`startTime`, `endTime` - Define the interval for valid claims to be process.
+`startTime`, `endTime` - Define the interval for valid claims to be processed.

 ## Next steps